Enjoy Our Welcome Video

 Since 1985, the Winona Area Learning Center (WALC) has been "A Second Chance at Learning" for students who for many reasons were unable to achieve and graduate from the traditional K-12 setting.
 The WALC is a year-round program for students in grades 6-12.
 Policies, rules, educational objectives and resources are designed to accommodate student needs and provide a comprehensive education using non-traditional methods consistent with the goals of the district.
 Those enrolled as Independent Study students check in weekly rather than attending daily.

 All academics at the WALC are taught by first assessing the incoming students' performance levels and then individualizing the instruction.
-Curriculum is in place for the following subjects: English, social studies, science, math, and physical education.
-Electives includes Work Skills, Work Experience, Art and Active Parenting.
+Curriculum is in place for the following subjects: English, Social Studies, Science, Math, and Physical Education.
+Electives include Work Skills, Work Experience, Art, and Active Parenting.

 Students at the WALC may receive high school credit for employment.
 Students are required to take a semester of work-skills seminar.
 The work-skills coordinator conducts on-site visits to the students' place of employment.